Unsung Hero (film)

 Unsung Hero is a 2024 American Christian drama film written and directed by Richard Ramsey and Joel Smallbone.
 It follows Rebecca, Joel, and Luke Smallbone of For King & Country and their life journey to become Christian recording artists.

-The film was released in North America on April 26, 2024.
+Unsung Hero was released in North America on April 26, 2024.
+The film received mixed reviews from critics and grossed $21.1 million at the box office.

 Plot

 In 1991, the Smallbone family moved from Sydney, Australia to Nashville, Tennessee, in pursuit of a new beginning.
-David and his wife, Helen, uproot their lives and six children Rebecca, Daniel, Ben, Joel, Luke & Joshua seeking refuge in Nashville after the collapse of David's music company in Australia following a $500,000 loss from a concert tour which failed to sell enough tickets in a deteriorated economy.
+David and his wife, Helen, uproot their lives and six children Rebecca, Daniel, Ben, Joel, Luke, and Joshua seeking refuge in Nashville after the collapse of David's music company in Australia following a $500,000 loss from a concert tour which failed to sell enough tickets in a deteriorated economy.

-As the family settles into their new home they encounter numerous challenges, including financial struggles and the daunting task of starting over in a foreign country.
+As the family settles into their new home, they encounter numerous challenges, including financial struggles and the daunting task of starting over in a foreign country.
 Despite the uncertainty, Helen's unwavering faith and David's determination propel them forward, instilling hope and resilience in their children.

-After being reluctant due to his disappointments in the music industry, David listens to his wife and tries to get a contract with a record label for his daughter Rebecca whose vocal talents are recognized by friends.
+After being reluctant due to his disappointments in the music industry, David listens to his wife and tries to get a contract with a record label for his daughter Rebecca, whose vocal talents are recognized by friends.

 Joel and Luke eventually form the duo For King & Country, while Rebecca embarks on a quite successful career as a Christian recording artist.